juliusmarminge/linktree/README.md

 # Link Tree w/ Previews

 This is a simple link tree with previews.
-It's built with Next.js, RadixUI and Tailwind CSS.
+It's built with Next.js (`/app`-dir), RadixUI and Tailwind CSS.

+**NOTE: This is built using experimental technology for fun - expect there to be bugs.**

 ## Features